alexcoder04/friendly/README.md

 ## Contributing

-If you use this library and are missing some feature - don't hesiatate to open a pull request or an issue, I'm always looking forward to improve this project!
+If you use this library and are missing some feature - don't hesitate to open a pull request or an issue, I'm always looking forward to improve this project!